 Claiming can feel seem like an added stress at an already difficult time, but compensation can help you get things back to how they were before your accident.
 The money you receive can cover the costs your injury has caused, as well as the wider effects it’s had on your life.

-We can help you make your claim on a no win no fee basis.
+An expert solicitor will most likely be able to help you make your claim on a no win no fee basis.
 Put simply, this means if you don’t win, then you won’t have to pay your solicitor’s fee.

 With no win no fee, there aren’t any upfront charges or hidden costs either.
 If you do win your case, your solicitor will charge you a ‘success fee’ as a percentage of the compensation you receive, but this will only take up a maximum of 25% – so you’ll still get to keep most of it.

 Even though most people frequently visit supermarkets without suffering any kinds of accident, there are a lot of hazards which can cause painful injuries – especially if health and safety rules haven’t been followed.

 For example, you can slip on spilt liquids, trip over a damaged piece of flooring, fall over boxes that have just been emptied by shelf fillers, cut yourself on broken shelving or trolleys, and badly stacked shelves can also sometimes collapse.

 Most supermarket slips happen on wet floors, while most trips are caused by general untidiness in the supermarket.

 Regular risk assessments are very important, so that supermarket management are aware of the risks and can manage them properly.
 For example, these types of accidents can often be avoided by taking precautions such as having mats to give extra grip in store entrances, training staff properly, and having proper cleaning regimes to clean up spillages quickly.